Ease Of Use

 One of my favorite Audible features is “Clips”.
 “Clips” allows users to mark their progress with a digital bookmark, add notes, and more.
 It even allows you to save and share an audiobook passage.
 This will enable you to clip, edit, and share these audio tidbits via email or social media.
 It also saves the location of the audio so that you can return to it at any time.

 If you’re someone who enjoys quoting passages or writing in the margins, this is the digital manifestation of an age-old practice.
 Plus, don’t worry if you’re sharing your audiobooks.
 All members get their own annotations, notes, and bookmarks.

 Do I Recommend Audible?

-If you’re still not sure if Audible is right for you, you can use the free 30-day trial and see how it works.
+If you’re still not sure if this audiobook app is right for you, you can use the free 30-day trial and see how it works.
 Not only do you receive a free audiobook of your choosing, but you get the opportunity to gauge how often you would utilize the service.
-Be sure to download the audible app and play around with the settings to ensure you get the best possible user experience.
+Be sure to download the app and play around with the settings to ensure you get the best possible user experience.